 The solution offered by RMS is logical and practical moving forward.
-Should the applicant be allowed to use the available floor space from the SP2 zoned land as part of the development site area, then the SP2 zoned land can be dedicated to RMS in its entirety.
+Should the applicant be allowed to use the available floor space from the SP2 zoned land as part of the development site area for the sole purpose of floor space calculation, then the SP2 zoned land can be dedicated to RMS in its entirety.
 Such also resolves ongoing concerns in relation to ownership and insurance matters.